Urdatorn/aristophanis-cantica/README.md

   - on trochaic verses only
   - on iambic verses only
   - on Aeolic verses only
+  - on the two songs of "undeveloped Attic dactylo-epitrite", av02 and Ran.
+674ff~706ff
 - individual plays

 We search for statistical development